 I go all the way from Maurice Ravel to Dirty Loops.
 I love listening to any musician who can create something inspiring that moves me.

 Which instrument(s) do you have the most fun playing?

-Anytime I pick up a new instrument, it’s fun to see what I can make it do.
-Sometimes it’s the instruments I know least well that make me think differently about how to make music.
+Anytime I pick up a new instrument it’s fun to see what I can make it do.
+Sometimes it’s the instruments I know the least that make me think differently about how to make music.